Table of Contents

 - Am I being too persistent?

-If you usually find yourself unable to connect to leads, receive very few callbacks, and being dodged by decision-makers, consider these statistics and pro tips to improve your conversions.
+If you usually find yourself unable to connect to leads, receive very few callbacks, and being dodged by customers, these observations and pro tips can significantly improve your conversion rates.

-Whatever be the mode of the channel whether social media, e-mail, or a phone call, the golden rule of responding within an hour applies universally.
-The Response Rate from the prospects has been seen to drop dramatically 8 times after the 1st hour.
-The difference between the no. of responses in the 1st hour to the no. of responses in a 2nd hour is 450%.
+Whether it is social media, e-mail, or a phone call, the golden rule of responding within an hour can be applied universally.
+The response rate has been seen to drop dramatically by 8 times after the first hour.
+The difference between the number of responses in the first hour to the number of responses in the second hour was a whopping 450%.

 a) 35%-50% of the sales go to the first responder

 b) The optimal time frame to respond is within one hour.

 c) The difference between the number of responses in the first hour to the number of responses in the second hour is 450%.

 Cold calling can be pretty exhausting.
 Agents have to constantly put up with evasive prospects and rejections.
 Only 5% of such calls turn into actual appointments.

 Persistence and perseverance are extremely important when you are trying to strike a deal with your outbound leads.
 Over 30% of the leads were never followed up on after the initial connection failure.
 44% of agents give up on a lead after the first call.
 Statistics say that it may take up to 6 call attempts before a prospect turns into a customer.